 1. Mobiles phones sparked popularity and continue to

 As cliché as it may sound, it is a fact that mobile payments are triggered by mobile phones.
 The growth of mobile phones has definitely ensured the success of mobile payments in Africa.

 In Africa, mobile phones are a major way to access the internet.
 As a result of a growing number of mobile users, mobile payments has found its way into the remote parts of Africa.

 2. It is a great benefit for the remote areas

 Remote areas in Africa, usually do not have immediate access to financial services and institutions.
 So the advent the mobile money platforms has come as great relief for such areas.

-There is no need to travel long distances away to a neighbouring big towns before accessing a bank.
+There is no need to travel long distances away to neighbouring big towns before accessing a bank.
 They can make payments, and receive money through mobile money service vendor without a hassle.